5.4.A Criteria for Appointment

 1. Adjunct Professor

 Individuals holding this position may contribute to their department in a variety of ways.
-They may be the primary instructor or co-instructor of courses, teach graduate seminars and may be co-advisors (but not principal advisors) on masters or doctoral theses.
+They may be the secondary instructor or co-instructor of courses (note: A primary instructor for School of Medicine courses—who is a faculty member appointed in the University Tenure Line (UTL), Non-Tenure Line (NTL), University Medical Line (UML), or Clinician Educator (CE) line—must be listed on all classes in addition to an adjunct professor.), teach graduate seminars and may be co-advisors (but not principal advisors) on masters or doctoral theses.
 They may serve on departmental committees, consistent with school practices.
 This position is not appropriate for individuals whose profession is primarily academic.
 Such individuals should be appointed as Lecturers or Senior Lecturers, as appropriate.
 However, faculty who have retired from other academic institutions may be appointed to this position.

 2. Adjunct Lecturer